 May is the month devoted to the Blessed Virgin Mary.
 I’m doing a post each Monday in May about the Blessed Virgin.
 Last week I began to share something Archbishop Fulton J. Sheen wrote in his 1948 book, Communism and the Conscience of the West.
 It’s just as relevant today as it was then.
 In fact, it’s downright prophetic.
 Here, then is part two of a two-part series on Our Lady of Fatima and the errors of Russia.
 I’m re-posting the link to the video of Archbishop Sheen wherein he talks about some of the same things he wrote about in the book.
 (You can read part one here.)Continue reading “Our Lady of Fatima and the Errors of Russia, Part 2”

 May is the month devoted to the Blessed Virgin Mary, so I’m doing a post each Monday in May about the Blessed Virgin.
 I want to share something Archbishop Sheen wrote in his 1948 book, Communism and the Conscience of the West.
 It’s just as relevant today as it was then.
 In fact, it’s downright prophetic.
-Here, then is part one of a short series on Our Lady of Fatima and Russia.
+Here, then is part one of a two-part series on Our Lady of Fatima and Russia.
 (You can read part two here.)Continue reading “Our Lady of Fatima and the Errors of Russia”

 I never got to watch Archbishop Fulton J. Sheen when I was growing up.
 I think I’d only heard about him and I’d seen photos of him.
 Sometime around my conversion (give or take a few years) I saw his program, Life is Worth Living, on EWTN and realized what I’d been missing.
 (Video of Bishop Sheen below, links at the end of this post.)